This post contains affiliate links. Read our disclosure policy here.

 Grover Goes To School - Grover shares and looks out for everyone else, but eventually it turns out to be too much for him.

-Bomb Bird from Angry Birds - He’s trying to stay calm, he even uses some calming strategies, but eventually he has a glassman moment.
+Bomb Bird from Angry Birds - He’s trying to stay calm, he even uses some calming strategies, but eventually he has a moment of overreaction.

 Mr. Jelly - He is afraid and has huge reactions to every sound, even a leaf falling.